Prior to administering or prescribing controlled substances in Kentucky, you must have the following:

 Q: I heard there was a 3 day limit on pain pills now but my patient is in severe pain from major surgery and needs more.
 Should I just make the patient do without?

-A: In 2017, HB333 limited prescribing to a three day supply or less for pain as an acute medical condition with exceptions.
-If in your professional judgement, you believe more than a three day supply of a schedule II or III controlled substance is medically necessary document in the record the condition and lack of alternative treatment options which justifies the deviation of the three day limit. https://apps.legislature.ky.gov/law/kar/201/008/540.pdf
+A: In 2017, the General Assembly amended KRS 218A.205 to require the Board of Dentistry to establish regulations to limit prescribing to a three-day supply or less for pain as an acute medical condition with exceptions.
+If, in your professional judgement you believe more than a three-day supply of a Schedule II or III controlled substance is medically necessary, document the condition and lack of alternative treatment options in the patient's medical record.
+Refer to KBD prescribing and dispensing regulation 201 KAR 8:540 .

 Q: If I run a KASPER report on a patient and I feel that the patient may be abusing drugs, what should I do?

 A: Speak to the patient in private.
 Explain to them that you have concerns about their health and welfare as a result of the information that was generated on the KASPER.
 You have the right to refuse to prescribe them a controlled substance.
-If you feel threatened or believe they are doctor shopping, you may contact a local law enforcement agency or refer them to treatment recovery at https://findhelpnowky.org/
+If you feel threatened or believe they are doctor shopping, you may contact a local law enforcement agency or refer them to one of the many treatment and recovery resources.

 Q: Can I KASPER potential employees to make sure they are not on drugs prior to hiring?